gboeing/ppd430/syllabus/readme.md

 ## Dec 6 - Final Group Projects Due

-See the assignments folder for details.
+See the assessments folder for details.

 # Academic Conduct and Support

+## Classroom Values

+Our classroom adheres to four central norms of professionalism:

+  - We respect others' opinions, but defer to facts.
+  - We give honest criticism, but keep it constructive and courteous.
+  - We alone are responsible for our own actions, which we alone choose.
+  - We adhere to the syllabus, so the squeaky wheel does not get an advantage over their peers.

 ## Accommodations and Extensions

 USC welcomes students with disabilities into all of the University's educational programs.
 The Office of Student Accessibility Services (OSAS) is responsible for the determination of appropriate accommodations for students who encounter disability-related barriers.
 Once a student has completed the OSAS process (registration, initial appointment, and submitted documentation) and accommodations are determined to be reasonable and appropriate, a Letter of Accommodation (LOA) will be available to generate for each course.
 The LOA must be given to each course instructor by the student and followed up with a discussion.
 This should be done as early in the semester as possible as accommodations are not retroactive.
 More information can be found at OSAS's [web site](https://osas.usc.edu/).
 You may contact OSAS at (213) 740-0776 or via email at osasfrontdesk@usc.edu.

-To maintain fairness and equality for all students, extensions to due dates are only granted in accordance with official LOAs.
-If you need to request a *one-time emergency* extension to an assignment (e.g., due to a major illness requiring hospitalization or due to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, explaining why you are unable to complete the assignment by its due date and 2) work out an extension with the instructor.
+To maintain fairness and equity for all students, extensions to due dates are only granted in accordance with official LOAs.
+If you need to request a *one-time emergency* extension (e.g., due to a major illness requiring hospitalization or due to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, demonstrating that you are unable to complete the assignment by its due date and 2) work out an extension with the instructor prior to the official due date.
+There are no retroactive accommodations negotiable after deadlines.
+Note that there is no accommodation for personal travel: it's the student's responsibility to know the school schedule before they book travel and to adjust the travel dates as needed.

 Course content and classroom discussion may deal with topics that you find difficult or upsetting but are relevant to the course.
 It is your responsibility to review the syllabus to be aware of upcoming content so you can prepare for it adequately.
 Contact OSAS for an LOA if you require an accommodation.